Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Implementation, verification and benchmarking

+As a benchmark system, we consider the hydrogen chain $\operatorname{H}_4$ with inter-atomic distance $1.0\,\angstrom$.
+Using the minimal STO-3G basis set, the fermionic system is mapped onto $8$ qubits via the Jordan–Wigner transformation.

+The ground-state energy is approximated using a classically pre-trained variational quantum eigensolver (VQE) circuit \cite{tilly2022variational} employing the unitary paired coupled cluster singles and doubles (UpCCSD) ansatz \cite{lee2018generalized}.
+In noiseless simulation this ansatz achieves an energy of $-2.1351$ Ha, compared with the exact FCI value of $-2.1663$ Ha.

+The $185$ Hamiltonian terms are grouped into $8$ commuting operator sets \cite{yen2020measuring,verteletskyi2020measurement}, allowing simultaneous measurement after a global basis rotation.
+In these rotated bases, the Hamiltonian operators may still be highly nonlocal, with Pauli weights up to $6$.
+The required rotation unitaries increase the circuit depth by $O(N)$ layers and introduce $O(N^2)$ two-qubit gates.
+As a result, the transpiled circuits used for energy estimation have depths between $132$ and $264$, corresponding to between $89$ and $169$ CZ gates.

+Compared with the TFIM example, this configuration results in deeper circuits and therefore more rapid decay of the measured expectation values as the noise scale factor increases, as illustrated in Fig.~\ref{fig:NRE_fidelity_H4}.
+We observe that $\langle\tilde{O}\rangle_t(\lambda=1)$ is reduced by approximately $70\%$ relative to its noiseless value, whereas for $\lambda>3$ the measured expectation values for both the target and noise-canceling circuits approach approximately $2\%$ of their noiseless values, indicating that most information about the quantum state has been lost.

-Remarkably, the NRE framework still recovers the correct energy, as shown in Fig.\ref{fig:NRE_Benchmarks_H4}.
-We note that the noise-canceling circuit for each target circuit is constructed similarly to the TFIM problem, as outlined in detail in Sec.\ref{sec:ncc} in Methods.
+Despite this strongly noisy regime, the NRE framework is still able to restore the estimated energy close to the ideal value, as shown in Fig.~\ref{fig:NRE_Benchmarks_H4}.
+The corresponding noise-canceling circuits are constructed using the same procedure as in the TFIM experiments.

-Similar to the previous example, we use five different equally spaced sets of noise factor settings, as represented in individual panels.
-Similar to Fig.~\ref{fig:NRE_on_Garnet}, the NRE is performed with $200$ bootstraps for each experimental measurement, while resampling from each set of bootstrapped expectation values performed $4\times 10^4$ times.
-We observe that, for the (a), (b) and (d) settings, the correct energy is recovered within the stated error bars of around $\sim10\%$ of the ratio between the extrapolated noisy and exact VQE values.
-Notably, we observe both the most accurate ($0.2\%$ error) and precise ($\sim 3\%$ error bar) result for the $\lambda = [1, 2, 3]$ case, which lies close to the chemical precision of $0.00159 \operatorname{Ha}$ of the VQE result.

-Similarly to the TFIM example, we observe that the strong $\mathcal{B}-\mathcal{D}$ correlation not only improves the accuracy of the final estimation but also reduces its statistical uncertainty in comparison to the baseline estimation.
+As in the previous example, we considered five different sets of equally spaced noise-scale configurations.
+For each experimental setting, we used $2\times10^{4}$ measurement shots per quantum circuit execution on the processor.
+Consequently, NRE with three noise scale factors required a total shot budget of $9.6\times10^{5}$.
+In all panels of Fig.~\ref{fig:NRE_Benchmarks_H4}, when needed, we rescaled the $1\sigma$ error bars so that they correspond to the same total shot budget.
+For each configuration, we generated $500$ bootstrap resamples from the experimental data, followed by $2\times10^{4}$ resamples per bootstrap set in the extended NRE procedure.

+For several noise-scale configurations (panels a, b, and d), the estimated energy lies within the statistical uncertainty of the ideal VQE result.
+The most accurate estimate occurs for the noise-scale set $\{\lambda_i\}=[1,2,3]$, where the relative error is approximately $0.66\%$.
+The corresponding uncertainty is approximately $3.9\%$ of the ratio between the extrapolated and exact VQE energies, which lies close to the threshold of chemical precision ($0.00159$ Ha), indicated by the shaded region in Fig.~\ref{fig:NRE_Benchmarks_H4}.